eaasi/user-handbook/source/guide/explore-resources.rst

 * **"View Details"** will take the user to that resource's Details page (same as clicking on the resource name/title)
 * **"Run in Emulator"** (Private and Saved Environment resources only) opens an Environment in the Emulation Access interface
 * **"Bookmark This Resource"** adds the resource to bookmarks on the :ref:`my_resources` page (same action as clicking the bookmark icon)
-* **"Add to Emulation Project"** (feature under development, not available in v2020.03)
+* **"Add to Emulation Project"** adds the resource to the user's current :ref:`emulation-project`
 * **"Add Software"** (Private and Saved Environment resources only) allows the user to select a Software resource from a dropdown menu, then opens that Environment in the Emulation Access interface with the Software resource attached
-* **"Save to My Node"** (Remote Environment resources only) copies an Environment published from another node in the Network to the user's node - the Environment tag will change from Remote to Saved
+* **"Save to My Node"** (Remote Environment resources only) copies an Environment published from another node in the Network to the user's node - the Environment tag will change from Remote to Public
-* **"Publish to Network"** (Private Environment resources only) makes an Environment available for users at other nodes to save to their node - the Environment tag will change from Private to Saved
+* **"Publish to Network"** (Private Environment resources only) makes an Environment available for users at other nodes to save to their node - the Environment tag will change from Private to Public + Saved Locally
 * **"Delete"** (Private Environment and Content resources only) removes the selected resource from the node

 The Slide Menu will also display any currently running background processes in the node (e.g. importing emulators, Saving resources to the node, etc.)